-■ Establishing a comprehensive ecosystem: Taiwan is building the necessary fundamental environment by improving and expanding talent, capital, intellectual property, laws and regulations, resources and research focus.
-And with Taiwan's entry into the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use in June 2018, Taiwan will be able to align its drug regulations with international standards and take part in the development of pharmaceutical regulations, all of which will boost standards and promote growth of the industry in Taiwan.
+■ Establishing a comprehensive ecosystem: Taiwan is creating the necessary fundamental environment by building up talent, capital, intellectual property, laws and regulations, resources, and research focus.
+With the nation's entry into the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use in June 2018, Taiwan is better able to align its drug regulations with international norms and take part in the development of pharmaceutical regulations, all of which will boost medical standards and promote growth of the industry in Taiwan.

-■ Integrating innovation clusters: Biomedicine research and innovation clusters are being linked into a continuous belt extending from the National Biotechnology Research Park and Hsinchu Biomedical Science Park in the north to central Taiwan and the south, where two additional clusters will focus on specialty medical devices and generic drugs.
+■ Integrating innovation clusters: Biomedicine research and innovation clusters are being linked into a continuous belt extending from hubs centered on the National Biotechnology Research Park and Hsinchu Biomedical Science Park in the north to the minimally invasive surgical devices cluster in central Taiwan and the medical equipment industrial cluster in Taiwan's south.

 ■ Promoting key specialty industries: The development of niche and precision medicine, international-level specialty care clusters, and the health and wellness industry is ongoing.
-Taiwan's participation in the U.S. National Cancer Institute's Cancer Moonshot program is a good example of such efforts, which will promote the sharing of advances among nations and quickly link Taiwan into the global medical research and development supply chain.
+Taiwan's participation in the U.S. National Cancer Institute's Cancer Moonshot program is a good example of such efforts, which promote the sharing of advances among nations and provide a shortcut for Taiwan into the global medical research and development supply chain.